U2NG/2018-OSF-Demo/README.md

-# 2017-sloan-scholars-osfdemo
+# GPS OSF workshop materials
-OSF Demo for Sloan Scholars Workshop
+OSF materials for School of Global Policy and Strategy Skills Course